-Introducing your French Bulldog puppies to a safe and comfortable environment is crucial to their well-being and development.
+Making sure the puppies arrive to a safe and comfortable environment is the prerogative to their well-being and future development.

 Factors to Consider for Bedding